10 Reasons to Choose the School

 As a School, we recognise and respect a wide diversity of ethnicities, cultural backgrounds and sexual orientations.

-We provide an inclusive and supportive environment for all staff and students; we were recently awarded a Silver Award by Athena SWAN in recognition of good practice in recruiting, retaining and promoting women in Science, Technology, Engineering and Maths.
+We provide an inclusive and supportive environment for all staff and students; in 2017 we were re-awarded a prestigious Silver Award by Athena SWAN in recognition of good practice in recruiting, retaining and promoting women in Science, Technology, Engineering and Maths.

 We have a continually growing international community of both undergraduate and postgraduate students and staff within our School.

-We are involved in cutting-edge research that spans a multitude of fields.
+Faculty staff are involved in cutting-edge research projects that span a multitude of fields.

 These include Astrophysics, Atomistic Simulation, Nanostructured Media, Plasma Physics, Statistical Science and Operational Research, Theoretical Atomic, Molecular and Optical Physics and Pure Mathematics.